jordancox/train-widget/README.md

 - **Method**: GET
 - **Headers**: User-Agent required for iOS compatibility

-## Version Control Ready

-This project includes:
-- Clean separation of configuration and code
-- Modular architecture for easy maintenance
-- Testing utilities for validation
-- Documentation for setup and customization

-Ready to commit to your preferred version control system.

 ## License

 This project is provided as-is for personal use.
-Trenitalia API usage follows their terms of service.